learntheropes/paraguay-xp/content/en/legal.md

 Our publication rate is based on the time that the advertisement remains online and is in no way linked to the amount of work that the advertiser performs.

-Any questions that there may be in this regard or extension by mail to info@ParaguayXP
+Any questions that there may be in this regard or extension by mail to info@paraguayxp.com